 My work combines critical race theory and critical sexualities studies with community-based research to analyze U.S.-based public health efforts.
 I use both qualitative and quantitative methods to focus specifically on queer sexuality, transgender health, and reproductive justice.
 This research has been published in numerous journals, including Gender & Society, Feminist Formations, and Culture, Health, & Sexuality.
 My projects share a theoretical emphasis on making visible how social power operates at the intersections of race, class, gender, sexuality, nation, and ability, as well as a practical emphasis on research for and by marginalized people that contributes to effective policies and programs.
 I maintain an active community-based research agenda that is guided by the needs and priorities of the people I work with.

-I’m also a consultant with Think Again Training and a yoga teacher.
+I’m also a senior fellow at the Center for Applied Transgender Studies, an associate book review editor at TSQ: Transgender Studies Quarterly, a consultant with Think Again Training, and a yoga teacher.

 Use the links along the top of the page to learn more about my work or to contact me!
 You can find me on Twitter @ChrisABarcelos.